← Writing

 They did not ask whether accelerating onboarding was the right intervention in the first place.

-The Illusion of Decisiveness
+The Shape of Decisiveness

 This pattern is common enough that it rarely attracts attention.
 A question is posed.
 An answer is supplied.
 The group converges.
 Work begins.